 Install the PawPlacer SDK from npm for the fastest path to our public API: https://www.npmjs.com/package/pawplacer-sdk.

-The package is TypeScript-first—the client and every helper ship with rich typings so editors surface the exact payload shape returned by our Supabase functions.
-It wraps the public endpoints, handles retries, memoized caching, and validates required fields before sending create requests.
+The package is TypeScript-first.
+The client and helpers ship with rich typings so editors surface the public API payload shape directly.
+It wraps the public endpoints, handles retries, memoized caching, validates successful read responses at runtime, checks required create fields before sending writes, honors the hosted API's GET cache headers, and uses idempotency headers for safe create retries by default.

 Security reminder: Instantiate the client on the server.
 The SDK throws if it detects a browser environment unless you explicitly pass